Baked Chicken Cutlet Recipe

 Follow these instructions to taste the baked chicken cutlet recipe

-Start by organizing all the ingredients.
-For the seasoned breadcrumbs, mix the breadcrumbs, Pecorino Romano, oregano, basil, garlic powder, onion powder, and black pepper in a large bowl.
-These breadcrumbs can be prepared in advance and stored in the fridge for convenience.
+Start by bringing it all together.
+Mix together breadcrumbs, Pecorino Romano, oregano, basil, garlic powder, onion powder, and black pepper in a large bowl.
+This is the seasoned breadcrumb mixture that can be made ahead of time and refrigerated.

 Step 5: Coat the Chicken

-Preheat the oven to 400°F. Line a sheet pan with parchment paper and spray it with oil.
-Arrange the breaded chicken pieces in a single layer on the pan, leaving space between each piece.
-Spray the tops of the chicken with oil as well.
+Preheat the oven to 400°F. Line a baking sheet with parchment paper and spray with oil.
+Put the chicken in a single layer with a little space between each piece.
+Spray the tops with oil too.

 (Optional) Sprinkle with salt flakes or coarse salt before serving.